-- Provision of high level quantitative and qualitative skills to enable students to undertake advanced PhD programmes
+- Provision of high level quantitative and qualitative skills to enable students to undertake advanced research

-- Application of these skills to support policy-oriented research of practical relevance
+- Application of these skills to research that incorporates both academic and policy perspectives

 - Creation of opportunities for students to make an original contribution to knowledge in International Political Economy, International Relations and Strategic Studies disciplines, facilitating their pursuit of academic or professional careers

 Doctoral students are directed to develop research proposals that address real-world policy problems and challenges.

 Students benefit from the reputation and acclaim of the RSIS PhD programme derived from its association with the School’s highly regarded think tank research activities and its well-received Masters programmes.

 The duration of the PhD programme depends on candidates’ ability to complete all aspects of the programme.
 The minimum and maximum period of candidature for full-time and part-time candidates is as follows:

 A Primary Supervisor will be appointed to offer guidance to the candidate throughout the period of study.
 The Primary Supervisor will act as the Chair of the student’s Thesis Advisory Committee, comprising other academics who have specialist knowledge in the subject area.

 Candidates whose progress is not deemed satisfactory by the School may have their candidature terminated.